rsarai/gait-analysis/README.md

 # gait-analysis

 This was a project developed during the year of 2018 as a graduation thesis oriented by Prof. Fernando Buarque and co-oriented by M.Sc.
 Rafael Caldas with the title: Analysis and selection of cinematic aspects of the human gait to classify subjects by age group.
+This project was made in portuguese and the full text is [here](https://drive.google.com/file/d/1pqHtTaTi5BP9sa2CXS9OoK8W09H4C2V1/view?usp=sharing).

 This repository contains all the experiments and the data used on the process.